sbrockma/std-format/README.md

 ## Bundling

-This library is bundled with webpack now to ESM, CJS and UMD bundles.
+This library is bundled with webpack to ESM, CJS and UMD bundles.

 - Does not do polyfills.
-- Trying to use legacy JS functions only.
+- But!
+Trying to use legacy JS functions only.

 Transpiling
 - Compiled from TypeScript to JavaScript with ES6 target.